Attendance Guidelines for University Support Staff

 .090 Presumed Resignation

 An employee's work attendance has a direct effect on a unit's ability to provide intended services in support of the mission of the university.
 An employee's attendance record is a possible consideration which every supervisor may consider when selecting staff for initial hire, regular status, transfer or promotion.
 Misuse of leave privileges, excessive leave use, unexcused absences or a pattern of failure to report for or remain at work may be grounds for positive disciplinary action.
 University policies acknowledge that circumstances may necessitate recommendations for varying levels of corrective action.
-University units may also develop specific written procedures, in coordination with the Department of Employee Relations, to implement these guidelines within the framework of their unit mission.
+University units may also develop specific written procedures to implement these guidelines within the framework of their unit mission.

 The following guidelines have been established to assure that:

-- There is consistent attendance counseling and corrective action on a campus-wide basis.
+- There is consistent attendance counseling and corrective action on a university-wide basis.

 - There is appropriate corrective action at the lowest level which is sufficient to address attendance concerns.